Creative Productivity Tips for Artists

 #1: 8-hour routine

 Routine may sound a bit boring but you can’t just go with the flow.
-Artist job is just like any job, except you are your own boss.
+An artist job is just like any job, except you are your own boss.
 You have to be there 9 to 5 if you have an office job, right?
 Make sure you dedicate at least 8 hours a day to your art and stick to a routine that works best for you.

 #2: Plan out

 Use a calendar or weekly planners to plan your week in advance.
-To-do list for each day could be a good idea.
+A To-do list for each day could be a good idea.
 Nothing is more satisfying to see the boxes get ticked away.

 #3: Avoid distractions